REFER A PATIENT

 Disabilities a Stroke Can Cause

-The kinds of disabilities and the degree of impairment a stroke causes depends on the area of the brain that is damaged and how much damage was done.
+The kinds of disabilities and the degree of impairment a stroke causes depend on the area of the brain that is damaged and how much damage was done.
 Comparing one person’s disability to another is difficult because every stroke may damage different parts of the brain and cause the following:

 • Sensory disturbances